classgraph/classgraph/README.md

 ```

 **Solution 1:** Create an object of the desired type, call getClass(), and cast the result to the generic parameterized class type.
+(Note that `SubclassMatchProcessor<Widget<?>>` is now properly parameterized, and no cast is needed in the function call `registerWidgetSubclass(widgetClass)`.

 ```java